Spanish Revolution of 1854: History

-The first steps towards revolution began the 20 February 1854, when militant followers of the Democratic Party, aided by civilians like Eduardo Ruiz Pons, attempted to carry out an uprising in Zaragoza, but failed.
+The first steps towards revolution began on 20 February 1854, when militant followers of the Democratic Party, aided by civilians like Eduardo Ruiz Pons, attempted to carry out an uprising in Zaragoza, but failed.

 Provoked by the abuse of parliamentary powers by the Crown at the end of the “moderate decade”, the moderates led by General Ramon Maria Narvaez and the "puritan" moderates led by Joaquín Francisco Pacheco and Ríos Rosas joined forces with the progressives headed by General Baldomero Espartero and Salustiano de Olozaga.
 Together they formed an electoral committee to present candidates together with the goal of preserving the democratic regime being threatened.
-Similarly, the “puritans”, headed by Ríos Rosas and Pacheco, began talks with military attachés, such as General O’Donnell, and progressives, like, Generals Domingo Dulce and Ros de Olano, in order to organize a revolt with the goal of forcing Queen Isabel II to replace the government headed by Count San Luis - which lacked support from the courts and was solely supported by the crown - with another "liberal conciliation" that would return to the intentions and "spirit" of the 1845 constitution.
-On 28 June 1845, General O’Donnell brought into motion the revolt, but a skirmish a few days later with royal troops in a village outside of Madrid, Vicalvaro - where the revolution gets its name from, La Vicalvarada, - proved difficult.
-The battle resulted in no clear victors, though several parties attempted to claim as such.
-As a result, O’Donnell's forces were pushed back to the Vagando Sea by La Mancha and back into Portugal awaiting the arrival of other military forces adding to the movement.
+The “puritans” began talks with military attachés such as General Leopoldo O’Donnell, and progressives, like Generals Domingo Dulce and Ros de Olano, in order to organize a revolt with the goal of forcing Queen Isabel II to replace the government headed by Count San Luis - which lacked support from the courts and was solely supported by the crown - with another "liberal conciliation" that would return to the intentions and "spirit" of the 1845 constitution.
+On 28 June 1854, General O’Donnell brought into motion the revolt, but a skirmish a few days later with royal troops in a village outside of Madrid, Vicalvaro - where the revolution gets its name from, La Vicalvarada - proved difficult.
+The battle resulted in no clear victors, though several parties attempted to claim it as such.
+As a result, O’Donnell's forces were pushed back to the Vagando Sea by La Mancha and back into Portugal, awaiting the arrival of other military forces adding to the movement.
 In their pursuit of O’Donnell's retreating forces, the government troops left the city, leaving the capital unguarded - a choice that would later be a deciding factor in the outcome of the revolution.

 Before the chaos of the initial uprising, the military forces heading the movement attempted to gain popular support.
-General O’Donnell met with General Serrano in Manzanares who convinced him it was necessary to turn around the movement by offering political changes that "weren't originally part of the movement's intentions."
+In Manzanares, General O’Donnell met with General Serrano, who convinced him it was necessary to turn around the movement by offering political changes that "weren't originally part of the movement's intentions".
 Thus, the Manzanares Manifest was born, written by a young Antonio Cánovas del Castillo.
-It put forth the conservation of the throne, but took away his entourage, and it promised to lower taxes and re-establish the national militia - two long-held aspirations of the progressives and democrats.
-According to Jorge Vilches, as a result, the conspirators intended to "gather the opposition against the government of Count San Luis and discover more ways to pressure the queen."
-The Manifest was published 7 July - in which was promised the "liberal renaissance" through the passage of new printing and electoral laws, the summons of the courts, the decentralization of administrative power and re-establishment of the national militia: all classically progressive proposals.
+Published on 7 July, it promised a "liberal renaissance".
+Its proposals included conserving the monarchy but taking away the monarch's entourage, lowering taxes and re-establishing the national militia (two long-held aspirations of the progressives and democrats), new printing and electoral laws, and the decentralization of administrative power.
+According to Jorge Vilches, as a result, the conspirators intended to "gather the opposition against the government of Count San Luis and discover more ways to pressure the queen".